Pearls Before Swine by Stephan Pastis for October 03, 2018

 24. Ataridragon

-AtariDragon over 5 years ago
+AtariDragon about 6 years ago

 Uh huh.
 And last Friday I trusted Skynet Maps, which told me I could drive from Huntington, WV to Toledo, OH in 5 hours and routed me through Columbus during rush hour.
 Don’t trust Skynet.
 Stay on the interstate.